ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         * ``particles.Bz_external_particle_function(x,y,z,t)``

-      Note that the position is defined in cartesian coordinates, as a function of (x,y,z), even for RZ.
+      Note that the position is defined in Cartesian coordinates, as a function of (x,y,z), even for RZ.

     * ``repeated_plasma_lens``: apply a series of plasma lenses.
 The properties of the lenses are defined in the lab frame by the input parameters: